EPF-Ground-Station/VEGA_SRT/README.md

 ## Global Architecture

+### Hardware

 The VEGA radiotelescope is motorized and its motion is monitored by an Antenna Pointing Mechanism (APM), the code of which is available in the APM folder, and runs on an ESP32 in VEGA's electrical cabinet.
 Slewing commands are sent from VEGA's computer to the APM via an UART serial port.
+Measurements are performed via the HackRF Software Defined Radio (SDR) connected to VEGA's computer and antenna acquisition pipeline.

+### Interface

 To operate this APM, several interface modes can be chosen : either using lib_SRT in command line (see section 3) by logging in VEGA's PC via VNC, or using the provided graphical interface client (see section 2), given mainserver.py is running on VEGA's PC.
 Notice the critical importance to avoid multiple connexions to VEGA, and as such the interface development is still in progress to allow supervision of the server utilization.

+### Dependencies

 One of the main constraint/driver of the lib_SRT architecture is the synchronous mode of VEGA's encoder which forbids multiple simultaneous commands to be executed by the APM.
 Therefore, everything was made to avoid sending multiple commands to the APM via e.g. different python threads.
 This reflexion led to the choice of Qt Signals and Slots framework, which turned appropriate for our purpose.

+### Data storage

+In order to store high amounts of radioastronomic data, the Physics department graciously provided some storage on their NAS.
+The path can be updated anytime under lib_SRT/define.py .

 ## Client/Server